-So far a big part of my blogging journey has focused on thinking back to my previous financial decisions.
+So far, a big part of my blogging journey has focused on thinking back to my previous financial decisions.
+It’s made me think about my Betterment portfolio performance.
 I admit that I’m pretty critical of myself, but I feel that is necessary if you really want to improve.

 You can’t always just put on your rose colored glasses and tell yourself that you’re doing pretty well.
 Sometimes you have to accept the truth that you’ve made some mistakes.
 You don’t have to dwell on those things and get yourself down.
 The key is that you somehow learn from those mistakes.

 One area that I was particularly naïve was how I viewed health.
 I thought that while I was young with no obvious problems that I just didn’t need to worry about it.
 As a result I was irresponsible and abused my body.